6 Steps for How to Use Compound Archery Bows

 Modern compound bows can propel arrows at up to 370 feet per second!
 How is that even possible?
 More efficient archery technologies allow compound bows to shoot faster than most others.

-The draw cycle of a compound bow actually isn’t linear.
-As you pull the string back, the effort it requires peaks part way along, and then lets off at the end.
-This essentially means the archer is left holding a portion of the bow’s peak weight at full draw.
+The draw cycle of a compound bow isn’t linear.
+As you pull the string back, the effort required peaks partway along and then lets off at the end.
+This means the archer is left holding a portion of the bow’s peak weight at full draw.

 Archers can feel less strained while preparing to release the arrow, allowing more time to aim and follow through with a stable shot.
-A compound archery bow works like a simple block and tackle, multiplying input energy over distance.
-This system stores more potential energy in the bow’s fixed limbs than would be possible with other bows.
+A compound archery bow<span style=”font-weight: 400;”> works like a simple block and tackles, multiplying input energy over distance.
+This system stores more potential energy in the bow’s fixed limbs than possible with other bows.

 Steps to Shooting Compound Archery Bows

-While the process of shooting a bow is similar regardless of which type you’re using, compound bows have unique features to keep in mind.
-Each of the following steps is aimed at yielding the full potential of your bow.
+While the process of shooting a bow is similar, compound bows have unique features to keep in mind, regardless of which type you’re using.
+Each of the following steps aims to yield your bow’s full potential.
 Like any shot, it all starts with your form.

 -